pschou/http-post-listener/README.md

     	Enable TLS for secure transport
   -tokens string
     	File to specify tokens for authentication

+The script has environment variables set if they are specified, including:
+	HTTP_POST_FILE - Filename of the uploaded file (relative path from the CWD) HTTP_POST_GROUP - Group name from the Token file (this will be empty if no token was provided) HTTP_POST_EXPLODE_DIR - Extracted directory path from the upload, extracted down multiple layers HTTP_POST_CLIENT_DN - If there was a mutual TLS connection, this will be filled out with the DN HTTP_POST_ISSUER_DN - Ditto ^, this will be filled out with the issuer's DN

 Available ciphers to pick from:
 	# TLS 1.0 - 1.2 cipher suites.